Arthur Munby: Biography

-Arthur Munby was born in York.
-He was educated at Trinity College, Cambridge, graduating with a BA in 1851, and was called to the Bar from Lincoln's Inn in 1855.
-Munby became a barrister per the wishes of his father, as well as fulfilling his role as the eldest son in his family.
+Arthur Munby was born in York on 19 August 1828.
+He was educated at St Peter's School, York and Trinity College, Cambridge, graduating with a BA in 1851, and was called to the Bar from Lincoln's Inn in 1855.
+Munby became a barrister in accordance with his father's wish, a traditional role for an eldest son in his class.
 He worked as a civil servant in the Ecclesiastical Commissioners' office from 1858 until his retirement in 1888.

-His published poetry included Benoni (1852) and Verses New and Old (1865).
-He taught Latin at the Working Men's College for more than a decade and helped promote the Working Men's College Volunteer Corps, a response to the national call for Volunteer Rifle Corps (1859) to combat a perceived war threat from Napoleon III.
+His published poetry included the collections Benoni (1852) and Verses New and Old (1865).

+He taught Latin at the Working Men's College for more than a decade and helped promote the Working Men's College Volunteer Corps, a response to the national call in 1859 for Volunteer Rifle Corps in response to a perceived war threat from Napoleon III.
 Munby penned verses of support, the Invicta: a Song of 1860, for the 19th Middlesex Regiment, a regiment to which the W.M.C.V.C. was attached.
-In 1864, a sister Working Women's College was established; Munby was a leading spirit of, and teacher at, the new college.
+In 1864, a sister Working Women's College was established; Munby was a leading spirit of the new college and taught there.

 Munby had an interest in working-class women, particularly those who performed hard physical labour.
-A pastime was wandering the streets of London and other industrial cities where he approached working women to ask about their lives and the details of their work, while noting their clothes and dialects.
-The observations were recorded in his journals.
-These journals explore what Munby practiced with his wife, Hannah Cullwick, as well as his desire for the strength and care of a working woman.
+He strolled through the streets of London and other industrial cities and approached working women to ask about their lives and the details of their work, while noting their clothes and dialects.

+He kept journals from 1859 to 1898 that recorded the details of his interactions and in them he expressed his desire for the strength and care of a working woman.
 He was an amateur artist, and his diaries contain sketches of working women.
-He collected hundreds of photographs, such as women who worked at collieries, kitchen maids, milkmaids, charwomen, and acrobats.
+He collected hundreds of photographs of such subjects as women who worked at collieries, kitchen maids, milkmaids, charwomen, and acrobats.
 His diaries and images provide historical information on the lives of working-class Victorian women.
-Much of his interest is alluded to in his last book, Faithful Servants: being epitaphs and obituaries recording their names and services (1891).